triflicacid/useful-libraries/libs/README.md

 # `MemoryView.ts`
 **About**: Generates a HTML canvas for a view into a DataView.
 Also provides a function to generate a full HTML control.
+The control provides functionality to edit, fill, download and upload binary files.
+It also comes with the option for keyboard control.
+For this, focus must be on the div.
+Arrows will change move the edit cursor.
+Pressing [0-9a-f] hex key will edit the most-significant nibble then the least-significant nibble.

 **Dependencies**: `Screen.ts`, `utils.ts`